MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

     > [!div class=mx-imgBorder]
     > ![Tap Pin to model](media/pin-to-model.png "Tap Pin to model")

-    - Tap the model where you want to attach the note, and then tap **Next**.
+    - Tap the model where you want to attach the note, and then tap **Done**.

        > [!div class=mx-imgBorder]
        > ![Tap on the model](media/tap-on-product.png "Tap on the model")